jhan15/hand_gesture_detection/README.md

 ## Usage

 ### Hand detector
+Detect hands on streams, it draws the landmarks on detected hands and returns hand information such as handedness, landmark coordinates, direction, facing, boundary etc.

 ```bash
 $ python3 hand.py --max_hands 2
 ```

 ### Gesture detector
+Detect hand gestures on streams, it can detect a series of pre-defined hand gestures, such as Chinese number 1 - 10, 'OK', 'Thumbs-up', 'Thumbs-down', 'Rock', 'Claw' etc.

 ```bash
 $ python3 gesture.py --mode single